Diet

 Fried eggs require oil, and therefore are higher in fat than poached or boiled eggs.
 Poached eggs are delicious on toast or as part of a low-carbohydrate breakfast.
 Just remember to go easy on the salt!

-Poached egg -cardiac lauren
+poached egg -cardiac lauren

 15. Eat the Whole Fruit, Not the Juice